-There is a legal duty of care for BCC to take all reasonable steps to identify any possible sources of foreseeable danger and, as far as is reasonably practical, to remove or manage them on land that is under BCC's management.
+There is a legal duty of care to take all reasonable steps to identify any possible sources of foreseeable danger and, as far as is reasonably practical, to remove or manage them on land that is under management.

-To enable these priorities to be met sufficiently regarding tree safety on the Commons, the BCC has adopted a Tree Inspection Policy (Banstead Commons Conservators, 2023a) and Methodology (Banstead Commons Conservators, 2023b) which is adhered to when carrying out tree inspections.
+To enable these priorities to be met sufficiently regarding tree safety on the Commons, Banstead Commons Conservators have adopted a Tree Inspection Policy (Banstead Commons Conservators, 2023a) and Methodology (Banstead Commons Conservators, 2023b) which is adhered to when carrying out tree inspections.